sailfishos/docs.sailfishos.org/Tools/Sailfish_SDK/Known_Issues/README.md

   - Older VirtualBox is incompatible with Microsoft Hyper-V ([Virtualbox ticket 16801](https://www.virtualbox.org/ticket/16801)).
 If this affects you, ensure that Hyper-V is disabled in Windows Features before starting the Emulator or the Build Engine.
   - If you need to set a proxy to connect to the Internet, connections from the Emulator are known to fail.
 Proxy settings for the Build Engine can be configured inside Sailfish IDE, under Options \> Sailfish OS \> Build Engine.
-  - The rpmlint validation suite is unusable with 4.3.0.12 build targets.
-It fails with error “No such file or directory”.
-If you wish to use rpmlint validation suite, you can fix the tooling by issuing the following command:

-        sfdk tools exec SailfishOS-4.3.0.12 zypper in gnu-cpio

-    When prompted, select Solution 1.